-3.5 Advanced Biofuels
+3.5.
+Advanced Biofuels

 Advanced biofuels are biofuels produced from raw materials listed in Annex IX Part A of the RED II.
-The "share of biofuels and biogas for transport produced from the feedstock listed in Annex IX may be considered to be twice its energy content" for the purposes of demonstrating compliance with the minimum shares referred to in Article 25 (1) of the RED II.
 According to the RED II, biofuels produced from those raw materials may be eligible for being counted twice towards the quota as the technology for the production of advanced biofuels is more innovative and less mature and would therefore require a higher level of support.
 For this purpose, Annex IX is reviewed every two years by the European Commission to assess whether new raw materials should be added and to ensure that latest technological developments are being taken into account.
-Raw materials that can be processed only with advanced technologies will be added to Part A of the Annex IX, raw materials that can be processed into biofuels with mature technologies will be added to Part B of Annex IX.
+Raw materials that can be processed only with advanced technologies will be added to Part A of the Annex IX, raw materials that can be processed into biofuels with mature technologies will be added to Part B of Annex IX.13